 - Full participation in the course will be limited even with all reasonable modifications within the course.
 This requires documentation of the disability as well as a description of how participation will be limited even with the use of modifications.

 - A plan for degree or general education modification has been developed.

-2. If the determination of accommodations is still unresolved, the student may appeal the decision in writing to the Dean for Academic Affairs; provided, however, if the accommodation at issue is with respect to College housing, the student's appeal shall be in writing to the Dean of Students.
+- If the determination of accommodations is still unresolved, you may appeal the decision in writing to the dean for academic affairs.
+If the accommodation at issue is regarding College housing, you may appeal in writing to the dean of students.

-1. If a student with a disability is not satisfied with the manner in which a faculty or staff member has implemented the determined accommodations, the student meets with the Director of Academic Support for assistance.
-In these situations, the director of academic support provides the student with assistance in explaining the protocol and determined accommodations to the faculty or staff member.
+- If you are not satisfied with the manner in which a faculty or staff member has implemented the determined accommodations, you should meet with the director of academic support for assistance.
+In these situations, the director will provide you with assistance in explaining the protocol and determined accommodations to the faculty or staff member.

-2. If the student's dissatisfaction with the implementation of accommodations by a faculty or staff member is not resolved after consultation between the faculty or staff member and the director of academic support, the student may appeal the decision in writing to the dean for academic affairs if the accommodation at issue is with respect to College housing, the student's appeal shall be in writing to the dean of students.
+- If your dissatisfaction with the implementation of accommodations by a faculty or staff member is not resolved after consultation between the faculty or staff member and the director of academic support, you may appeal the decision in writing to the dean for academic affairs.
+If the accommodation at issue is with respect to College housing, the student's appeal shall be in writing to the dean of students.

-If the request to modify course requirements fails to establish mutually acceptable modifications, the student may appeal in writing to The dean for academic affairs.
+If the request to modify course requirements fails to establish acceptable modifications, you may appeal in writing to the dean for academic affairs.

 Director of Academic Support and Disability Services